Coming up tonight on JET 24 Action News @ 5:00pm

 Here are some of the stories we’re working on for JET 24 Action News starting at 5:00pm.

-A multi-million dollar renovation and expansion in the works for the Experience Children’s Museum.
+The election of 2019 is finally in the books as far as Erie County is concerned.
+After three different counts and hundreds of missed votes, the results are certified.

-And a not so undercover billionaire back in Erie as he shares his expertise with local students.
+Plus, the latest on North Park Row and why the project has led to some confusion.

-We have those stories and so much more, including Tom Atkins with your full forecast and Jay Puskar with sports.
-It all starts at 5:00pm on JET 24 Action News
+We’ll have those stories and more including Tom Atkins with the forecast and Jay Puskar with sports.